Ian MacKaye: Filmography

 MacKaye was interviewed in the documentary films Roll Up Your Sleeves, DIY America, American Hardcore, 930 F, Another State of Mind, Instrument, Dogtown and Z-Boys, D.I.Y. or Die: How to Survive as an Independent Artist, Don't Need You: The Herstory of Riot Grrrl, Punk's Not Dead, We Jam Econo, I Need That Record!, EDGE: Perspectives on Drug Free Culture, Salad Days, Industrial Accident: The Story of Wax Trax!
 Records, and the K Records documentary The Shield Around the K. In 2014, MacKaye was featured in the documentary Foo Fighters Sonic Highways, which follows and celebrates the Foo Fighters on their 20th anniversary and the making of their 8th studio album Sonic Highways.
 The documentary revisits the band's sources of inspiration, with MacKaye playing a defining role.
 He was also interviewed in the documentary film Breadcrumb Trail: The Story of Slint, made about the band Slint.

 MacKaye was also featured in professional skateboarder Mike Vallely's documentary film Drive (2002).

+In 2024 MacKaye was featured in the documentary Cover Your Ears produced by Prairie Coast Films and directed by Sean Patrick Shaul, discussing music censorship.